 How Does The Law Define Fraud?

-Fraud, in the state of Florida, is defined as devising a scheme to obtain someone else’s property or something else of value and misrepresenting facts or using pretense to obtain it.
+Fraud, in the state of Florida, is defined as devising a scheme to obtain someone else’s property or something else of value by misrepresenting facts or using pretense to obtain it.
 The Federal statute defines it the same way.
 The difference between someone being charged with fraud in the state of Florida and someone being charged with fraud federally is more jurisdictional than circumstantial.

 What If The Charges Involve Accusations Of Fraud Taking Place Over State Lines?